 MVSA’s 2015 Jane Stedman Plenary Speaker will be Linda M. Shires, David and Ruth Gottesman Professor of English, Yeshiva University.
 Her talk is entitled “Coming to our Senses: Colors in the 19th Century.”
 She is the author of Perspectives: Modes of Viewing and Knowing in 19th-Century England (2009), co-author with Steven Cohan of Telling Stories: A Theoretical Analysis of Narrative Fiction (1988; 2002), and editor of Rewriting the Victorians (1992; 2012) and From Romantic to Victorian: Essays by U.C.
 Knoepflmacher (forthcoming).

 For the second year, MVSA will feature three seminars open to graduate students, faculty, and independent scholars led by senior scholars on topics related to the conference theme.
 Seminar participants pre-circulate 5-to-7 page papers.
-This year's topics are "Victorian Science and Spiritualism," "Food, Taste, and the Body," and "Mind-Body Matters: Picturing the Victorian Frame of Mind."
+This year's topics are "Victorian Science and Spiritualism," led by Anna Neill; "Food, Taste, and the Body," led by Chris Otter; and "Mind-Body Matters: Picturing the Victorian Frame of Mind," led by Nancy Rose Marshall.
 Send 300-word abstract and 1-page vita (as MWord documents) by October 1, 2014, to the seminar leader.
 More information is available in the seminar CFP.

 Special events will include a dramatic performance and a demonstration of Highland dancing in the Iowa Old Capitol Senate Chamber.
 A publication of selected essays from the conference is planned.